shivamhaldankar/shivamhaldankar/README.md

 # 👋 Hi, I'm Shivam Haldankar

-### 💻 Computer Science Student | Software Developer in Progress
+### 💻 Computer Science Student

-I'm a Computer Science student passionate about **software development, problem solving, and building practical projects**.
+I'm a Computer Science student passionate about **problem solving, and building practical projects**.

 🚀 Currently focused on improving my **Data Structures & Algorithms** skills and becoming a better developer one problem at a time.